This beaded pumpkin craft is an easy fall craft for the kids, and it’ll look super cute next to some leaves and other autumn decor.

 This month, I’ve been focusing on some different crafts with the kiddo.
 We’ve been having a lot of fun with beads, and I think we’ll do more of these in the future.
 It’s great fine motor practice for him, and the projects are really cute to boot.

-I’ve also guest posted at Moms and Crafters today.
-We made a beaded spider; it’s silly and spooky at the same time!
+We also made a beaded spider for Moms & Crafters; it’s silly and spooky at the same time!
 Ben is still playing with it and chasing us with it trying to scare us.
 (See the preview at the bottom of this post!)

 The beaded pumpkin was a lot of fun, too.
 As it turns out, we didn’t have quite enough of the orange beads, so it ended up being smaller than I’d hoped.
 It still looks adorable sitting on our shelf, though, so I can’t complain.